 So why should hydrocortisone use be limited?
 "Overuse of topical steroids can lead to thinning and discoloration of the skin," cautions Carqueville.
 She advises using hydrocortisone on a blemish no more than twice daily, for two days max.
 Zeichner also warns about the overuse of topical steroids (though says you can use hydrocortisone on a blemish for up to two weeks).
 In an ironic twist, another possible side effect can be even more pimples: "Steroid acne is a well-described phenomenon where continuous use of topical steroids causes acne," says Zeichner.
 Overuse can also lead to steroid-induced dermatitis, perioral dermatitis specifically, which manifests as a red, bumpy rash around your nose and mouth, adds Carqueville.
 No, thank you.

 The Best Products with Hydrocortisone

 Along with hydrocortisone, this also boasts a triple oat complex; colloidal oats are a choice skin soother to help further reduce inflammation, says Zeichner.
-The formula also boasts soothing aloe and vitamin E, too.
+The formula also boasts soothing aloe and vitamin E.

 Aloe, linseed oil, honey, and hyaluronic acid make this nice and moisturizing, helping to combat the dryness that can often occur when you're trying to knock out a pimple.
 (And that can come from the other blemish-busting ingredients you may be pairing it with).
 It's a bit pricey yes, but one tube lasts forever, and since hydrocortisone can be used for so many things, you are getting a good bang for your buck.

 A drugstore staple, this option is readily-available and rings in at a very wallet-friendly price tag.
-It's non-greasy and penetrates quickly, and also contains skin-calming aloe.
+It's non-greasy, penetrates quickly, and also contains skin-calming aloe.

 Vanicream is another brand beloved by derms, given that their products are geared towards sensitive skin.
 Case in point: This formula is fragrance-, paraben-, and dye-free, all common irritants.
 Plus, it's also non-comedogenic, so you don't have to worry about it clogging pores.